micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 C build complete
 Build complete
 ```

-NOTE:
-You can start and investigate example with `Makefile` target commands `make start`, `make cli-c`, etc.
-You can stop it with `make stop` (see example's `README` for details).
+NOTE: You can start and investigate example with `Makefile` target commands `make start`, `make cli-c`, etc. You can stop it with `make stop` (see example's `README` for details).

 ## Build and link NETCONF NED package for NSO

 First, we need to set-up NSO directory and enter it.
-Run in the *shell 2*:
+Go to the directory for
+NSO project (e.g. `cd /tmp`) and run in the _shell 2_:

 ```shell
 ncs-project create nsotest
 cd nsotest
 ```

 NOTE: the older way was to use `ncs-setup --dest nsotest`

 Next, we make and build NETCONF NED from the example's YANG file(s) and link it to
-NSO packages.
-Run in the *shell 2*:
+the NSO packages.
+Run in the _shell 2_:

 ```shell
 ncs-make-package \